HenrikFricke/telegram-geo-quiz/README.md

 # Transpile TS files, upload package to S3 bucket and deploy Cloudformation stack
 $ > make deploy
 ```

+## Improvements

+- Get rid of the TypeScript files in deployed package
+- Get rid of the dev dependencies in deployed package
+- Use GitHub Actions to automate deployment

 ## Resources